lilawalker/AND-Digital-Golden-Shoe/README.md

 I would like to remove an item from my basket

 As a user
-So that I make my final purchase
+So that I can confirm my final purchase
 I would like to see the subtotal of my basket
 ```